 In terms of Internal Family System (IFS), the Prefrontal/frontal cortex is where your sense of the Core Self exists.
 The mid-brain functions are where all your Managers, Exiles, and Firefighters live.
 This is how we can have complex conversations with ourselves.
 We have a Core Self, but many sub-personalities.
 These sub-personalities cannot make decisions, so they have to influence/overpower the Core Self to achieve their goals.
 And the Parts have goals, to be sure.

 Take Janine as an example.
-Janine has an Anxiety Part that scans the near future for danger.
+Janine has an Anxiety Part that scans the future for danger.
 This Part saw that her ex-boyfriend was threatening her job and reputation.
 This caused an Exile who had been betrayed by loved ones in the past to act up.
-The Exile triggered the Anxiety Manager which flooded the Core Self with fear and dread.
+The Exile triggered the Anxiety Manager, who then flooded the Core Self with fear and dread.

 Janine also has a Catastrophizing Firefighter.
 When the Anxiety Manager could not keep the Exile quiet, this part came in to completely flood the mind with worst-case scenarios.
 As Janine focused on those, the Exile’s cries could not be heard.
 As she obsessed, her mind was not focused on past hurts and pain.
-This is the purpose of all firefighter parts.
+The purpose of all Firefighter parts is to distract the Core Self when there is too much inner reactivity.

 She was experiencing Blending.
 The Managers and Firefighters are seeking to get her to do things her Core Self didn’t want to do.
 The Blending often has three signs: